docsforadobe/after-effects-expression-reference/docs/random-numbers.md

 **Description**

 Returns a number in the range from `-1` to `1`.
 The noise is not actually random; it is based on Perlin noise, which means that the return values for two input values that are near one another tend to be near one another.
-This type of noise is useful when you want a sequence of seemingly random numbers that don’t vary wildly from one to the other—as is usually the case when animating any apparently random natural motion.
+This type of noise is useful when you want a sequence of seemingly random numbers that don't vary wildly from one to the other—as is usually the case when animating any apparently random natural motion.

 Example: